lvgl/blog/_posts/2019-02-20-micropython-bindings.md

 # How does it work?

+> TL;DR:
+> A script parses LittlevGL headers and creates a Micropython module.

 To use LittlevGL in Micropython, you need [Micropython Binding for LittlevGL](https://github.com/littlevgl/lv_binding_micropython).
 This binding is a generator for LittlevGL Micropython module.
 It's essentialy a python script that reads and parses LittlevGL C headers and generates Micropython module from them.
 This module can be used in Micropython to access most of LittlevGL API.